March is Sleep Awareness Month! For more information on preemies and sleep, visit our sleep archives.

 Having set an alarm to pump breast milk every two hours while my daughter was in the NICU, I didn’t have any expectations for enjoying more sleep after she was discharged.
 But I also had no idea what to expect.

-On the Safe Sleep site, I read that preemies may sleep for as many as 22 hours a day, but only for about an hour at a time, requiring frequent feedings to fill their extra-small tummies.
-The site goes on to say that unlike full-term babies, preemies are rarely fully awake.
+I read that preemies may sleep for as many as 22 hours a day, but only for about an hour at a time, requiring frequent feedings to fill their extra-small tummies.
+Unlike full-term babies, preemies are rarely fully awake.
 They are often in a state of drowsiness, which is one of the reasons they’re known for being tricky to feed.
 It’s common for preemies to have a sleep cycle consisting of about an hour of sleep followed by about 20 minutes of drowsy awareness.

 After I learned to trust my daughter to sleep/breathe without me staring at her, and because of the frequent feedings, I laid her down for daytime sleep in a mobile bassinet.
 This way, she slept in a safe environment while allowing me to keep her with me as I did various tasks throughout the house.
 It also allowed me to spend more time in the living room with her, where there was more space and more windows for natural light, rather than being cooped up in the nursery.
 I think it’s important to identify easy mental health adjustments like this wherever you can because your well-being is essential for your baby’s growth.

 Happy “Sleep Awareness Month” and most of all, remember that you are not alone!
-A community of new and experienced moms is only a click away on sites like Hand to Hold, Family Education, Life After NICU, and Preemie Babies 101.
+A community of new and experienced moms is only a click away.